nsnodes/events/README.md

 ]
 ```

-The orchestrator discovers all `tasks.js` files and filters tasks by their cron field.
-The cron value is used as a category label, not for actual scheduling:
+The orchestrator discovers all `tasks.js` files and groups tasks by their schedule:

-- `schedule:sync` runs tasks with cron `*/10 * * * *`
+- **polling**: High-frequency tasks (every 10 minutes) - fetch events from iCal feeds
-- `schedule:daily` runs tasks with cron `0 0 * * *`
+- **daily**: Once per day - discover new cities/communities
-- `schedule:weekly` runs tasks with cron `0 0 * * 0`
+- **weekly**: Once per week - update iCal URLs

-GitHub Actions handles the actual scheduling by calling these commands on a schedule.
+GitHub Actions workflows call these schedules at the appropriate intervals.

 ## Features